A Complete Timeline Of Chris Brown's Legal Troubles

 By 2016, Chris Brown's rap sheet was so long and convoluted that even his lawyer probably had a hard time keeping track of his run-ins with the law.
 All we know is that his bad behavior eventually culminated in a SWAT team standoff — which seemed like it would be the climax of the singer's supervillain downfall.
 In truth, most people don't remember it even happened.

-According to Consequence, who captured the star's litany of Instagram posts taunting the cops as he was sequestered inside his home like Julian Assange at the Ecuadorian Embassy, it all began when Baylee Curran, a beauty pageant contestant, called 911 claiming the singer "pulled a gun" on her during a party in his Los Angeles mansion.
-As police surrounded the property waiting for a search warrant, the singer allegedly threw a duffel bag containing "at least one gun, other weapons, and drugs" out of his window while antagonizing officers via Instagram with pithy one-liners like "Come and get me" and "F**k the police."
+According to TMZ, who captured the star's litany of Instagram posts taunting the cops as he was sequestered inside his home like Julian Assange at the Ecuadorian Embassy, it all began when Baylee Curran, a beauty pageant contestant, called 911 claiming the singer brandished a gun on her during a party in his Los Angeles mansion.
+As police surrounded the property waiting for a search warrant, the singer allegedly threw a duffel bag containing weapons and drugs out of his window while antagonizing officers via Instagram with pithy one-liners like "Come and get me" and "F*** the police."

-According to TMZ, Brown's entourage (including Ray J) eventually began filtering out of the house one by one.
-It took about 11 hours but police finally received their warrant and searched the property as Brown emerged from his fortress.
-Per The New York Times, Brown was arrested and "charged with assault with a deadly weapon."
+Brown's entourage (including Ray J) eventually began filtering out of the house one by one.
+It took about 11 hours, but police finally received their warrant and searched the property as Brown emerged from his fortress.
+Brown was arrested and booked on assault with a deadly weapon.
 Despite the drama, the case never appeared to go anywhere.

 Karrueche Tran won a restraining order against Chris Brown after he allegedly threatened to kill her